 Low entry threshold.
 It means that any programmer can quickly be involved in working on a Go-powered project, and processes don’t stop.
 For an experienced programmer a few weeks are enough to study.
-With more difficult languages it’s not always possible, and this benefit of Go is a significant advantage.
+With more difficult languages it’s not always possible, and it is a significant advantage.

 Freedom in choosing tools.
 When you work in Go, you can choose among hundreds of libraries, databases, frameworks, and different other tools to build your project.
 It makes the development process really fast.

 Multithreading.
-Go provides “goroutines” also known as “green threads”.
-The programming language has its own task scheduler which greatly improves resource usage and reduces multithreading app cost.
+It provides “goroutines” also known as “green threads”.
+The language has its own task scheduler which greatly improves resource usage and reduces multithreading app cost.

 Cool developers community.
-Go has a welcoming community and it makes working with the programming language easier.
+Golang has a welcoming community and it makes working with the language easier.

 Go vs other web development tools

-But is Go better for web development than programming languages which existed and were successfully used before it?
+But is Golang better for web development than programming languages which existed and were successfully used before it?
 Let’s find out.

 Go vs Java

-Java is a very good solution for large web apps and high loads, but Go is becoming more and more convenient for programmers due to its simplicity.
+Java is a very good solution for large web apps and high loads, but Golang is becoming more and more convenient for programmers due to its simplicity.